 On December 22, 2017, the U.S. federal government enacted the 2017 Tax Act.
 The 2017 Tax Act includes a number of changes in existing tax law impacting businesses, including a one-time deemed repatriation of cumulative undistributed foreign earnings and a permanent reduction in the U.S. federal statutory rate from 35% to 21%, effective on January 1, 2018.
 Under U.S. GAAP, changes in tax rates and tax law are accounted for in the period of enactment and deferred tax assets and liabilities are measured at the enacted tax rate.
-Consistent with guidance issued by the Securities Exchange Commission ("SEC"), which provides for a measurement period of one year from the enactment date to finalize the accounting for effects of the 2017 Tax Act, we provisionally recorded an income tax expense of \$317.8 million related to the 2017 Tax Act.
-Based on information available, we reflected a provisional estimate of \$270.2 million of income tax expense related to the one-time deemed repatriation toll charge.
-As a result of the 2017 Tax Act, we can repatriate our cumulative undistributed foreign earnings back to the U.S. when needed with minimal U.S. income tax consequences other than the one-time deemed repatriation toll charge.
-In addition, we recorded a provisional estimate of \$47.6 million income tax expense due to the re-measurement of our net deferred tax assets at a U.S. federal statutory rate of 21%.
-For the global intangible low-taxed income ("GILTI") provisions of the 2017 Tax Act, a provisional estimate could not be made as we have not yet completed our assessment or elected an accounting policy to either recognize deferred taxes for basis differences expected to reverse as GILTI or to record GILTI as period costs if and when incurred.
+Consistent with guidance issued by the Securities Exchange Commission ("SEC"), which provides for a measurement period of one year from the enactment date to finalize the accounting for effects of the 2017 Tax Act, we estimated an income tax expense of \$317.8 million related to the 2017 Tax Act, \$270.2 million of which related to the one-time deemed repatriation toll charge ("Toll Tax"), and \$47.6 million related to the re-measurement of our net deferred tax assets at the reduced U.S. federal statutory rate of 21%.